muhammadSharaf/icon-svg-to-png/README.md

 ```

 ## Input
-A directory containing a list of svg icons.
+* A directory containing a list of svg icons.
+* Desired output sizes (optional).

 ## Output
-A directory containing a directory for each icon, each has multiple png icons generated based on required icon sizes.
+* A directory containing a directory for each icon, each has multiple png icons generated based on required icon sizes.

 ## Usage